SDM-TIB/CoyPu_Demostration/notebooks/README.md

 This demo illustrates data preprocessing, knowledge graph creation, and storage of datasets.
 For this demo three tools are used: Leibniz Data Manager, Dragoman, and SDM-RDFizer.

 - Leibniz Data Manager
   - A series of steps are given to aid the user to create a dataset in the Leibniz Data Manager.
-The user must create an account and user in the [Leibniz Data Manager](https://service.tib.eu/ldmservice/) beforehand.
+The user must create an account and user token in the [Leibniz Data Manager](https://service.tib.eu/ldmservice/) beforehand.
 - Dragoman
   - RML+FnO [mappings](../mappings) and [configuration files](../configs/config_func.ini) are made available for the execution of [Dragoman](https://github.com/SDM-TIB/Dragoman).
 - SDM-RDFizer